Vacuum-Tube/OSM-TPF2-Importer/README.md

 # OSM-TPF2 Importer

-This is an OpenStreetMap Import Tool for Transport Fever 2 for the automated reconstruction of real world places.
+This is an OpenStreetMap Import Tool for [Transport Fever 2](https://www.transportfever2.com/) for the automated reconstruction of real world places.

 Few TPF2 players have dared to start a "Replication" project (virtual reconstruction of real environments) and maybe you already thought of rebuilding your home town.
 However, often motivation runs out after a while, simply because of the sheer number of tracks, roads, buildings, vegetation, etc to rebuild, quickly becoming monotonous.

-OpenStreetMap (OSM) provides worldwide, detailed, and accessible map data and includes streets, railways, buildings, vegetation and much more.
+OpenStreetMap (OSM) provides worldwide, detailed, and accessible map data, including streets, railways, buildings, vegetation and much more.
 This tool aims at using this data to bring it into TPF2 in an automated way.
 Currently, tracks, streets, forests, town labels, and some point objects can be imported.